ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-This adds a UI element into the world space that can be dropped into a Controller object and used to create and use Radial Menus from the touchpad.
+Provides a UI element into the world space that can be dropped into a Controller GameObject and used to create and use Radial Menus from the touchpad.

-If the RadialMenu is placed inside a controller, it will automatically find a `VRTK_ControllerEvents` in its parent to use at the input.
-However, a `VRTK_ControllerEvents` can be defined explicitly by setting the `Events` parameter of the `Radial Menu Controller` script also attached to the prefab.
+**Prefab Usage:**

-The RadialMenu can also be placed inside a `VRTK_InteractableObject` for the RadialMenu to be anchored to a world object instead of the controller.
-The `Events Manager` parameter will automatically be set if the RadialMenu is a child of an InteractableObject, but it can also be set manually in the inspector.
-Additionally, for the RadialMenu to be anchored in the world, the `RadialMenuController` script in the prefab must be replaced with `VRTK_IndependentRadialMenuController`.
-See the script information for further details on making the RadialMenu independent of the controllers.
+* Place the `VRTK/Prefabs/RadialMenu` prefab as a child of a Controller script alias GameObject.

 ### Inspector Parameters